michael-hoffman-26/simple-python-server/README.md

 2. its better to use a vlidation Schema in the routes blueprint, using the marshmallow package its suitable over here.

+3. this code is not 100% organized, and well working, there is a lot of improvement to do
+I have used the best practices i now. used Cursor and AI tools as well.
+It was really intersting task, I enjoyed.
+ Thank you

+ Michael Hoffman

 ## Installation